-The Little Dot MK III SE is a fully balanced hybrid tube headphone amplifier offering up to 2.5W of output power.
+A review of the Little Dot MK III SE, which is a fully balanced hybrid tube headphone amplifier offering up to 2.5W of output power.
 It is priced at $454.99

-To read more about Little Dot reviews previously done on Headfonics please click here.
+To read more about Little Dot previously covered on Headfonics please click here.

 Little Dot MKIII SE